viamrobotics/docs/docs/components/movement-sensor/_index.md

 ## API

-The [movement sensor API](/appendix/apis/components/movement-sensor/), which supports the following methods:
+The [movement sensor API](/appendix/apis/components/movement-sensor/) supports the following methods:

 Different movement sensors provide different data, so be aware that not all of the methods below are supported by all movement sensors.